 Treatment for Achilles Tendinitis at our Oakville clinic mirrors that of plantar fasciitis.
 IFC, Heat, Shockwave, Instrument Assisted Soft Tissue work, shoe recommendations, and Ice.
 See the the video below for more treatment ideas.

-If you think you may be suffering from Achilles tendinitis, and have ankle pain, come visit our chiropractor to start treatment today!
+If you think you may be suffering from Achilles tendinitis or Plantar Fasciitis, and have ankle pain, come visit our chiropractor to start treatment today!
 They will help provide guidance on resting, exercise and icing protocols.
 Treatment with shockwave therapy for Achilles pain, IFC and muscle release will all help get you back to running quickly!

 Are you a runner who is experiencing pain on the outside of the knee?
 If so – this condition might be the problem!
 Iliotibial band syndrome occurs when the IT Band rubs over a bony prominence on the outside of the knee.
 When the knee is repeatedly flexed and extended (like it is during running) it can cause inflammation and tissue irritation at the friction point.